-Why should accountants and finance officers want to become more sophisticated with technology?
+Why should finance & budget officers want to become more sophisticated with technology?

 - Increase your professional performance: Improving the general technological literacy of finance professionals can yield a tremendous increase in their overall efficiency and effectiveness.

 - Improve your ability to assess & mitigate risk: Having at least a basic level of knowledge is essential to avoid fraud, data loss, identity theft and a myriad of other modern-day hazards.
 Not just personally, but as a critical part of the Internal Control process, finance's facility with technology impacts the entire organization's safety.